Homebound Library Services

 The homebound service lets you or someone you know enjoy the library’s collections without having to visit the library building.
-This free service is open to Fairfield residents who are temporarily (for at least three months) or permanently homebound due to disability, health problems, lack of transportation, or other reasons.
+This free service is open to Fairfield residents who are temporarily (for at least one month) or permanently homebound due to disability, health problems, lack of transportation, or other reasons.
 Delivery will be provided by library volunteers.

 Who can participate?

 Any Fairfield resident who is homebound for a variety of reasons.
 Do you know someone who might benefit from this service?

 What may I borrow?

 Any of our print and audio materials that circulate: books, magazines, music CDs and audio books can be borrowed through the homebound service. you can check out up to 10 items per delivery.

 How frequent are deliveries?
 How long may I have them?

 Materials will be delivered and picked up once a month.